tmobile/magentaA11y/_checklist-native/radio.md

 	- `accessibilityViewIsModal` contains the screen reader focus inside the Modal
 	- To move screen reader focus to newly revealed content: `UIAccessibilityLayoutChangedNotification`
 	- To NOT move focus, but dynamically announce new content: `UIAccessibilityAnnouncementNotification`
+	- `UIAccessibilityContainer` protocol: Have a table of elements that defines the reading order of the elements.
 - **Android**
 	- `importantForAccessibility` makes the element visible to the Accessibility API
 	- `android:focusable`